uldyssian2008/websiteMe/content/post/our-paper-drop-swap-and-generate-a-self-supervised-approach-for-generating-neural-activity-has-been-accepted-as-an-oral-presentation-in-neurips-2021/index.md

 ---
-title: 'Our paper "Drop, Swap, and Generate: A Self-Supervised Approach for Generating Neural Activity" has been accepted as an oral presentation in NeurIPS 2021!'
+title: New paper has been accepted as an oral presentation in NeurIPS 2021!
 date: 2021-09-28T21:47:25.460Z
 draft: false
 featured: false